 (Deep Dive Journal)

-For the FRQ3, you will need to pick a work of "literary merit" to use to answer the question.
-We are going to make sure you have at least 4 works of literary merit that you have done deep dives on.
+For the FRQ3, you will need to pick a work to use to answer the question.
+We are going to make sure you have at least 3 works of "literary merit" that you have done deep dives on.
 Before the test, you will be able to read through this journal to get yourself ready.
-This is a major assignment for each four quarters.
-You will need a composition notebook (usually marbled covered, but yours does not have to be).
+This is a major assignment for each of the first three quarters.
+You will need a composition notebook (the sewn type, usually marbled covered).
+You will get the instruction sheets from Mr. Alford at the beginning of each quarter.

 Supplies